vic-ma/howtodismantle.github.io/_posts/2025-04-10-PowerShell-and-Remote-Desktop-How-to-really-dismantle-a-Peakboard-box.md

 Now, we can log into the Peakboard Box with Remote Desktop.
 Here are the steps:

 1. Launch Remote Desktop by using the Windows search function.
-2. Use the IP address and the admin credentials of the box to initiate a Remote Desktop session.
+2. Use the IP address and the admin credentials of the Box to initiate a Remote Desktop session.
 After having logged on successfully, you will see a black desktop with a single terminal window open.
 3. Type `explorer` into the terminal and press `Enter`.
 Then, the standard Windows desktop environment will launch.

 ![image](/assets/2025-04-10/040.png)